cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 }
 ```

-We can add support for `Collection initializer` to existing types by defining `Add` method as a extension method:
+We can add support for `Collection initializer` to existing types by defining the `Add` method as an extension method:

 ```cs
 public static class ExistingTypeExtensions